Five Ways CIOs Can Become Better Business Partners

 Operating with a proactive mindset requires a holistic understanding of the organization’s business processes and insight into how processes impact customer pain points.
 It is imperative that the CIO’s strategic plan dedicates time and effort cultivating this mindset within IT and helps IT employees take a more comprehensive approach to support.
 It is the CIO’s responsibility to create and sustain an externally focused IT culture.

 Every year organizations make significant investments in new technology.
 Deployment and management of these technologies put CIOs in a unique position to hold the rest of the C-suite accountable for the return-on-investment (ROI) of said technology.
 In this role, a CIO needs to understand what each technology investment should achieve and take the initiative to follow up on results.

 For example, if IT were directed to implement the newest million-dollar “got-to-have-it” marketing technology, would the CMO want IT to alert her that only a handful of people were using it effectively?
 Of course.
 With this information, the CMO has the opportunity to make changes to how the technology is being used to achieve the desired results.

-By ensuring the organization invests in results-driven technology, not only is the CIO eliminating waste, but also (and much more importantly) identifying where the organization can improve.
-By coming alongside other leaders to capitalize on technology spend ROI and to cultivate a level of transparency in the C-suite, the CIO is a key player in helping the organization better leverage its resources.
+By ensuring the organization invests in results-driven technology, not only is the CIO eliminating waste, but they are also (and much more importantly) identifying where the organization can improve.
+By coming alongside other leaders to capitalize on technology spend ROI and to cultivate a level of transparency in the C-suite, the CIO business strategy is a key component in helping the organization better leverage its resources.